-This was made clear in a study published in February of 2008 that reports that people diagnosed with LADA had variations in the HLA autoimmunity genes similar to those found in people with Type 1 diabetes but that many of them also had variations of the TCF7L2 gene that has been associated with Type 2 diabetes.
+Specifically, a study published in February of 2008 found that people diagnosed with LADA had variations in the HLA autoimmunity genes similar to those found in people with Type 1 diabetes but that many of them also had variations of the TCF7L2 gene that has been associated with Type 2 diabetes.

 This led the researchers to conclude that